North Korea Independent Tours

 - Depart from the hotel to the train station for the 10am train back to China.
 Arrival in Dandong at 16.30 local time.
 The overnight train to Beijing departs at 18.30 and arrive in Beijing at 08.30 the next morning.

 **This is an example of a 4 night tour for 2 people.
-All itineraries are highly flexible and customisable depending on your interests.
+All North Korea Independent tours are highly flexible and customisable depending on your interests.
 The cost of this tour is €185 x 4 nights = €740 + visa €60 + return train from Beijing €380 = €1,180

 Prices are per person per night spent in a 3 star standard hotel.